 Daniel has established himself on the international scene as a highly versatile, charismatic and adventurous performer.
 In recent seasons he has performed concertos such as those by Mozart, Elgar, Korngold, Berg, Prokofiev, Schnittke, Glass and Ferneyhough, with orchestras from Tromso to Cape Town.
 Solo performances in recent seasons have included the Korngold concerto with HET Symfonieorkest (Enschede), the Vivaldi/Piazzolla Eight Seasons with both the Ulster Orchestra and the Arcos Orchestra (New York) and the Philip Glass Concerto with the Joensuu Symphony Orchestra (Finland).

 Daniel also forms an acclaimed recital duo with pianist Natacha Kudritskaya.
-The duo’s recording ‘Les Années folles’ (Ravel, Debussy, Poulenc, Gerschwin & Antheil) for Gutman Records was released in June ’15 and the duo’s disc of Enescu violin/piano works for Champs Hill Records has just come out.
+The duo has recorded two discs: ‘Les Annees folles’ (Paris between the wars) for Gutman records and an all-Enescu disc for Champs Hill Records; both recordings were met with critical acclaim on release.
 His recording of the Vivaldi/Piazzolla Seasons for Two Pianists Records was released to tremendous critical acclaim (“to understand the meaning of fabulous, listen to these Piazzolla Seasons”- Die Burger).

 Daniel Rowland is the first violin of the renowned Brodsky Quartet with whom he has recorded many records, mostly for Chandos, and toured Australia, New Zealand, Mexico, Canada, the Far East and most of Europe.
-In March ’16 the quartet recorded the complete Shostakovich Quartets, live at the Muziekgebouw in Amsterdam.
+In March ’16 the quartet recorded the complete Shostakovich Quartets, live at the Muziekgebouw in Amsterdam, to rave reviews.

 Daniel was born in London, and started his violin lessons in Enschede after his parents moved to Twente in the eastern Netherlands.
 He studied with Jan Repko, Davina van Wely, Herman Krebbers, Viktor Liberman and Igor Oistrakh.
 Meeting Ivry Gitlis in 1995 was of great significance, leading to lessons in Paris and, later, to musical collaborations.
 Daniel’s competition successes include first prize at the 1995 Oskar Back competition at the Concertgebouw in Amsterdam and the Brahms Prize in Baden-Baden.